FIVE Popular Thanksgiving Activities For Kids

 Given the number of targets that you may use with this game, I typically forego creating pictures as I have with my other guessing game bags.
 Think of it this Christmas activity as a sensory bin without the box.
 For articulation practice, clients can pick one item at a time from the bin and say the word 3-5 times.
 Language clients can describe the item retrieved, answer questions about it, or use the target in a sentence.

-As the winter chill settles in, it’s the perfect time to cozy up with some winter-themed literacy activities!
+As the winter chill settles in, it’s the perfect time to cozy up with some winter-themed literacy activities to improve reading comprehension!
 Whether you’re a speech pathologist looking for engaging classroom resources or a parent eager to enhance your child’s reading skills at home, this winter literacy post (featured in ASHA 1/10/13) has you covered.

-Exploring winter literacy with my elementary clients has been a delightful journey, inspired by fellow bloggers and their creative lesson plans.
-During a winter break, I crafted my own engaging lessons, pairing seasonal books with practical activities.
+Exploring winter literacy with my elementary clients has been a delightful journey.
+During one winter break, I crafted several engaging lessons, pairing seasonal books with practical activities.
 Organizing these books can enhance thematic learning experiences and streamline access to resources for speech and language therapy sessions.
 For more details about my unique storing system, read my organization post.

 Tracks in the Snow by Wong Herbert Yee suits 1st and 2nd graders.
 It aids in teaching irregular past tense verbs.
 I decided to create a list using sentences with present tense verbs from the story.
 Kids take turns changing verbs to past tense, earning animal track cards or tokens for correct answers.
 The person with the most tracks or tokens wins!
 You can grab your list here for Tracks in the Snow: